asen/smg/SMG_VS_PROMETHEUS.md

 internally.

-* As one might expect, dedicated services like AlertManager and Grafana are superior than the built-in SMG options but it also means that the monitoring system has more points of failure.
+* As one might expect, dedicated services like AlertManager and Grafana can be superior than the built-in SMG options but it also means that the monitoring system has more points of failure.
+Also using TSDB queries to get numbers to compare with thresholds is much less efficient than the "inline" SMG checks done as part of the polling.

-* In theory once SMG supports writing to InfluxDB it should be possible to use Grafana instead of the built-in SMG graphing facilities.
+* SMG supports writing to InfluxDB so it should be possible to use Grafana instead of the built-in SMG graphing facilities.